 - Videvall et al. 2015.
 The Avian Transcriptome Response to Malaria Infection.
 Molecular Biology and Evolution.

 - Bensch et al. 2016.
 The genome of Haemoproteus tartakovskyi and its relationship to human malaria parasites.
 Genome Biology and Evolution.

 - Videvall et al. 2017.
 The transcriptome of the avian malaria parasite Plasmodium ashfordi displays host-specific gene expression.
 Molecular Ecology.

-- Hellgren et al. In prep.
-De-novo synthesis of thiamine (vitamin B1) in malaria parasites.
+- Hellgren et al. De-novo synthesis of thiamine (vitamin B1) in malaria parasites.
+Under Review.